phfalk/DelugeFirmware/README.md

-*Note: This is WIP and does currently not produce usable builds*
+*Note: This is WIP but it produces working builds now.
+Use at your own risk!*

 # About
 The Synthstrom Audible Deluge Firmware runs on the Deluge portable sequencer, synthesizer and sampler, produced by Synthstrom Audible Limited.